Iepoev/Thesis/paper/source/10_ch2_medische_context.md

 Fitness training is based on three principles [@Powers1995]:

- - a training effect occurs when the tissue is stressed at a level beyond it is accustomed to (overload)
+ - A training effect occurs when the tissue is stressed at a level beyond it is accustomed to (overload).
- - a training effect is limited to the tissue involved in the activity (specifity)
+ - A training effect is limited to the tissue involved in the activity (specifity).
- - the effect of training is quickly lost when training is stopped (reversibility).
+ - The effect of training is quickly lost when training is stopped (reversibility).

 These principles are not limited to muscular tissue, but can also be applied to aerobic capacity.
 VO$_{2max}$ increases after consistent training sessions of 20 to 60 minutes, at an intensity of 50% to 85% VO$_{2max}$.
 Recall that VO$_{2max}$ is measured as volume over time (per kg of body mass), which means that an increased Cardiac Output (due to higher preload and lower afterload) accounts for 50% of the VO$_{2max}$ increase.
 The remaining 50% is due to an increased oxygen intake by organ tissue, resulting from a greater capillary density in the trained tissue [@Powers1995].